Skip to content

 sFlow DDoS attack rule

 Magic Network Monitoring customers that send sFlow data to Cloudflare can receive alerts when a specific type of distributed denial-of-service (DDoS) attack is detected within their network traffic.
-Magic Network Monitoring uses the same DDoS attack detection rules that protect Cloudflare's global network to generate these alerts for customers.
+Magic Network Monitoring uses the same DDoS attack detection rules that protect Cloudflare's global network to generate these alerts.

 Only customers that send sFlow data to Cloudflare can configure a sFlow DDoS attack rule.